175+ Best Holiday Christmas Events in Atlanta and Beyond

 Magic Monday: Happy Holidays at Atlanta History Center.
 Enjoy sing-a-longs, ornament making and holiday stories.
 Dec.
 10.

 Deck the Hall at College Football Hall of Fame.
-Meet Fumbles the Elf and Santa, see holiday decorations and more.
+Visit with Santa and Fumbles the Elf, and enjoy holiday decorations and cheer as you learn about college football.
 Dec.
-10-Jan.
-4.
+21-31.

 Candlelight Nights at Atlanta History Center.
 Holiday traditions of years past come alive with interpreters, music and special activities.
 See the grounds decorated for the holidays and enjoy a candlelit stroll.
 Dec.
 14 and 21.